 Our company invents—i.e., conducts innovative research and development—to create vaccines that address unmet and emerging global health needs.

-We remain one of the few companies dedicated to the complex business of researching and producing vaccines to help address the public health burden of infectious diseases for people around the world.
+We remain one of the few global companies dedicated to the complex business of researching and producing vaccines to help address the public health burden of infectious diseases for people around the world.

-Our company is working with a number of collaborators, including global and national health organizations, to develop vaccines that target diseases of global significance, such as pneumococcal disease, respiratory syncytial virus (RSV), cytomegalovirus (CMV), herpes zoster and Ebola.
+Our company is working with a number of collaborators, including global and national health institutions, to develop vaccines that target diseases of global significance, such as pneumococcal disease, respiratory syncytial virus (RSV), cytomegalovirus (CMV) and Ebola virus disease.

 MSD-Wellcome Trust Hilleman Laboratories

 We are committed to discovering and developing new vaccines and helping expand global vaccination coverage by supporting efforts that contribute to more sustainable vaccination programs that expand access and uptake.

 Inspired by the rich legacy and innovative spirit of Dr. Maurice Hilleman, we are proud to be engaging with the global health community in support of these objectives through the MSD-Wellcome Trust Hilleman Laboratories.
 This unique partnership was founded in 2009 with co-funding from our company and Wellcome Trust.